-Single Variable Complex Analysis
+Single Variable Complex Analysis: Riemann Surfaces and Automorphisms

 Published:

 Much of this note is based on John Milnor’s Dymamics in One Complex Variable.
-Let’s begin with reviewing some single variable complex analysis on $\mathbb{C}$.
+Let’s begin by reviewing some single variable complex analysis on $\mathbb{C}$.
 A map from $f:\mathbb{C} \to \mathbb{C}$ is complex differentiable if $f$ is a differentiable map when considered as a real map $f:\mathbb{R}^2 \to \mathbb{R}^2$ and moreover, its linearization at each point commutes with the action of multiplication by $i$ which, as a real map, can be written as the matrix $\begin{pmatrix} 0 & 1 \ -1 & 0 \end{pmatrix}$.
 From this, one derives the Caucy-Riemann equations.
 Another term used to describe such maps is holomorphic.
 One can also prove that when using the usual dot product of $\mathbb{R}^2$ to define lengths and angles, a holomorphic map $f$ is conformal whenever $f’(z) \neq 0$; i.e. it preserves angles.
 The proof is simply to show $\dfrac{\langle df_z(v),df_z(w) \rangle}{|df_z(v)||df_z(w)|}=\dfrac{\langle v,w \rangle}{|v||w|}=:\cos \theta$.

 Now, let $D \subset \mathbb{C}$ denote the open unit disk and let $\widehat{\mathbb{C}} = \mathbb{C} \cup \infty$ denote the Riemann sphere which is topologically a sphere which we might think of as the one-point compactification of $\mathbb{C}$.